When is Star Trek: Picard released?

 Who will star in Star Trek: Picard?

-Alongside the returning Stewart, the sequence has to this point added Merlin, The Musketeers and Heroes star Santiago Cabrera and Michelle Hurd (Marvel’s Daredevil, Blindspot) as regulars alongside newcomer Evan Evagora (who performs Romulan Elnor).
+Alongside the returning Stewart, the collection has thus far added Merlin, The Musketeers and Heroes star Santiago Cabrera and Michelle Hurd (Marvel’s Daredevil, Blindspot) as regulars alongside newcomer Evan Evagora (who performs Romulan Elnor).

-Cabrera will play the pilot of Picard’s ship who can be a “skilful thief” known as Cristobal “Chris” Rios, whereas Hurd is intelligence officer Raffi Musiker with a robust reminiscence and issues with substance habit.
+Cabrera will play the pilot of Picard’s ship who can also be a “skilful thief” known as Cristobal “Chris” Rios, whereas Hurd is intelligence officer Raffi Musiker with a strong reminiscence and issues with substance habit.

-Though we don’t absolutely know Dahj’s id, Picard clearly see her as vital, telling Starfleet “If she is who I think she is…”
+Though we don’t absolutely know Dahj’s identification, Picard clearly see her as necessary, telling Starfleet “If she is who I think she is…”

-It’s additionally been revealed that The Newsroom’s Alison Tablet will star (as Dr Agnes Jurati), alongside Penny Dreadful’s Harry Treadaway (Narek).

 Star Trek: Picard will even have its personal aftershow on CBS known as The Prepared Room.
-The sequence’ Twitter account confirmed Star Trek: The Subsequent era star Will Wheaton will host the aftershow.
-There may be at the moment no information on whether or not The Prepared Room will air within the UK, however viewers on the opposite aspect of the Atlantic can anticipate it each Thursday after every Star Trek: Picard episode.
+The collection’ Twitter account confirmed Star Trek: The Subsequent technology star Will Wheaton will host the aftershow.
+There may be at present no information on whether or not The Prepared Room will air within the UK, however viewers on the opposite aspect of the Atlantic can anticipate it each Thursday after every Star Trek: Picard episode.

 Are there extra trailers for Star Trek: Picard?